openbaton/docs/docs/security.md

 ### SSL

-The NFVO can use SSL to encrypt communication.
+The NFVO can use SSL to encrypt communication on the norhbound REST APIs.
 To enable this feature set
 ```properties
 server.ssl.enabled = true
 server.port: 8443